OFS/ofs.github.io/docs/hw/common/user_guides/oneapi_asp/ug_oneapi_asp.md

 The oneAPI ASP is located in the PR region of the FIM and is accessed through PF/VF Mux.
 Refer to the FIM Reference Manual for your target platforms for more details about PF/VF mapping.

-* Reference FIM for Intel® Agilex® FPGA OFS: VF0 is mapped to PR region and you can create 1 VF when using this FIM.
-See [Open FPGA Stack Technical Reference Manual for Intel Agilex FPGA PCIe Attach](/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001/) for diagram showing VF mapping.
+* Reference FIM for Intel® Agilex® 7 FPGA OFS: VF0 is mapped to PR region and you can create 1 VF when using this FIM.
+Base_x16 FIM has 5 PF's and minimal FIM just 1 PF.
+See [Open FPGA Stack Technical Reference Manual for Intel Agilex FPGA PCIe Attach] for diagram showing PF/VF mapping.

 * Reference FIM for Intel® Stratix 10® FPGA OFS: VF1 is mapped to PR region and you must create 2 VFs when using this FIM.
-See [Open FPGA Stack Technical Reference Manual](/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005/) for diagram showing VF mapping.
+This FIM has 1 PF.
+See [Open FPGA Stack Technical Reference Manual] for diagram showing PF/VF mapping.

 - Create a VF using PCIe ID obtained from the output of `fpgainfo fme` (PCIe s\:b\:d.f output)

 </pre>

-        sudo pci_device s:b:d.f vf num_vf  #num_vf is 1 for Intel® Agilex® FPGA and 2 for Intel® Stratix 10® FPGA
+        sudo pci_device s:b:d.f vf num_vf  #num_vf is 1 for Intel® Agilex® 7 FPGA and 2 for Intel® Stratix 10® FPGA
 </pre>

 * Check that the VF is created using `sudo opae.io ls` command and note the PCIe ID for the VF(s) (the function number in s\:b\:d.**f** will be different for the VF).
-Sample output for Intel® Agilex® FPGA is shown below.
+Sample output for Intel® Agilex® 7 FPGA minimal FIM is shown below.
+Output for base_x16 FIM should display 5 PF's and the PCIe ID for VF0 will be s:b:d.5.

 </pre>